CyberAgent/typebook/chart/typebook/README.md

 ### Persistence

-When using MySQL chart, it mounts PersistentVolume on MySQL pod.
+When using the MySQL chart, a PersistentVolume is mounted on the MySQL pod.
-The volume is created by dynamic volume provisioning.
+The volume is created using dynamic volume provisioning.
-If you want to disable it or change the persistence properties, update the persistence section of your custom values.yaml file:
+To disable it or change the persistence properties, update the persistence section in values.yaml as follows:

 ``` values.yaml
 mysql: